 The Sindoh performs extremely well when printing minis.

-The limitation of having to stick to the manufacturer’s filament is however not a big issue because the printer has other great characteristics, unlike is the case with the XYZ da Vinci Jr printer.
+The limitation of having to stick to the manufacturer’s filament is however not a big issue because the printer has other great characteristics.

-Best 3D Printer for 28mm Miniatures 2018 – Dremel Digilab 3D Printer
+Best 3D Printer for 28mm Miniatures ( Dremel Digilab 3D20 3D Printer)

-Stereolithography printers used in industries are now available for people to use at home.
-The Dremel Digilab printer performs well and prints high-quality 28mm miniatures as the machine used in industries.
-But unlike the industrial printers, the home printers cannot print more than a length of one meter.
+The Dremel Digilab printer performs well and prints high-quality 28mm miniatures.
+However, unlike industrial printers, the consumer printer cannot print more than a length of one meter.

 - The size of the wall is 25 microns (0.025mm)

-- Its build time is faster than when you are using FFF to print.
+- Its build time is faster than that of a comparable FFF printer

 - Superior part finish with little, if any, post-processing required.

-The Digilab printer is great SLA printing machine.
-It is easy to use as all the necessary settings have been put in place for the user to print.
+The Digilab printer is easy to use right out of the box.
+The printer comes with all the necessary settings in place ready to print.
 From reviews on Amazon, this is a dependable printer that always works.

-With the printer, you can use resins to make molds for investment casting.
-This is can also be used to make jewelry through casting metals.
+With the printer, you can use resins to make molds for investment casting or make jewellery through casting metals.